chayan-2003/School_Payment_Microservice/README.md

 - More fields may be returned than originally expected, to aid in debugging and enhance transparency.
 - Each returned record includes all relevant transaction-level details from the `OrderStatus` schema.

-### Webhook Behavior
+### API: `/webhook`

-Webhook notifications from the payment gateway are used to update transaction status in near real-time.
+This API simulating webhook notification from the payment gateway are used to update transaction status in near real-time.

 The behavior is as follows:
 - When a webhook is received, it contains a `collect_id` which is matched against the `OrderStatus` table.